signal-ai/jstat2prom/README.md

 # About
-jstat2prom collects JVM garbage collection and memory stats through jstat and converting them into Textfile Collector format that can be pulled by Prometheus using the node exporter with `--collector.textfile.directory /path/to/directory`.
+jstat2prom collects JVM garbage collection and memory stats through jstat and converts them into Textfile Collector format that can be pulled by Prometheus using the node exporter with `--collector.textfile.directory /path/to/directory`.